 Offshore construction activities associated with Alternative 1 include dredging of the berthing area, the turning basin, and the channel bend; construction of a wharf at Polaris Point; and the operations associated with berthing of the aircraft carrier.
 Approximately 30% of the dredged volume would be removed from the shoreline area, as excavation would be required to achieve the appropriate slope for wharf construction.
-Dredged materials would be stored at upland sites whenever possible and reused as fill for Guam Military Relocation projects or other beneficial reuse purposes.
-Direct impacts to benthic habitats and their organisms would result from the proposed dredging activities, as discussed in Chapter 11, Marine Biological Resources.
-The underwater structural relief.
+Direct impacts to benthic habitats and their organisms would result from the proposed dredging activities.
+The underwater topography would change somewhat in that dredging of coral within the turning basin area would remove underwater structural relief.
 Areas that are dredged would change from coral cover to sand, with the exception of the area near the shoreline of Polaris Point, which is mostly silty clay.
 Chapter 11, Marine Biological Resources, describes impacts from these disturbances to marine flora and fauna in greater detail.